 If you are moving permanently from your current property, you will need to settle your dilapidations bill.
 Dilapidations refer to the repairs required to return a property to the condition it was in at the start of the lease.
-This could be a timely and costly process, impacting on your ability to move.
+This can be a timely and costly process, impacting on your ability to move.

 Renewing a commercial lease

-As a commercial lease comes to an end, the renewal process can be initiated by either the landlord or the tenant, by way of a Section 25 Notice (for landlords) or a Section 26 Notice (for tenants).
+As a commercial lease comes to an end, the renewal process can be initiated by either the landlord or the tenant by way of a Section 25 Notice (for landlords) or a Section 26 Notice (for tenants).

 During this time, both parties may review the current agreement to ensure that there is a viable justification for any amends to be made in the terms and conditions, including rental payments and break clauses.

-We have a proven reputation of advising clients during the negotiation period to help them achieve the best possible deal - before signing a new agreement.
-This includes reviewing any proposed changes by the landlord, to ensure they are reasonable and fair in the current market.
+We have a proven reputation of advising clients during the negotiation period to help them achieve the best possible deal before signing a new agreement.
+This includes reviewing any proposed changes by the landlord to ensure they are reasonable and fair in the current market.